Director of Communications

 Students in the disciplines of soil and plant sciences (including agronomy, horticulture, ecology, soil fertility, soil chemistry, crop physiology, environmental science, and other areas related to crop nutrition) are encouraged to apply.
 Candidates must be currently enrolled in a program of graduate study as of the application deadline of 30 April, 2020.
 Successful recipients will be notified in June, 2020.

-All details can be found at the scholarship website http://www.apni.net/scholar-apply
+All details can be found at the scholar award website https://www.apni.net/scholar-apply

 About the African Plant Nutrition Institute